 p) Under no circumstances should any passwords be written down or shared between any employees, agents, contractors, or other parties working on behalf of the Company, irrespective of seniority or department.
 If a password is forgotten, it must be reset using the applicable method.
 IT staff do not have access to passwords;

-q) Where personal data held by the Company is used for marketing purposes, it shall be the responsibility of Stuart Davison – the data protection point of contact – 01228 711881, to ensure that no Data Subjects have added their details to any marketing preference databases including, but not limited to, the Telephone Preference Service, the Mail Preference Service, the Email Preference Service, and the Fax Preference Service.
+q) Where personal data held by the Company is used for marketing purposes, it shall be the responsibility of David Brookes – the data protection point of contact – 01228 711881, to ensure that no Data Subjects have added their details to any marketing preference databases including, but not limited to, the Telephone Preference Service, the Mail Preference Service, the Email Preference Service, and the Fax Preference Service.

 20. Organisational measures